Jane's Revenge

 Jane's Revenge was a militant, extremist abortion-rights group that encouraged and claimed responsibility for acts of firebombing, vandalism, and arson in the United States.
-The group's actions targeted crisis pregnancy centers, a church, and a congressional office.
+The group's actions targeted crisis pregnancy centers, a Christian church, and a congressional office.
 The claimed attacks began in May 2022 following the leak of a draft of the Supreme Court's anticipated decision in Dobbs v.
 Jackson Women's Health Organization; the draft indicated that the Court would soon overturn its 1973 abortion rights decision in Roe v.
 Wade, and the Court, in fact, did reverse Roe the following month when its final decision in Dobbs was released.

 The group was mostly active during the spring and early summer of 2022.
 Updates on the group's blog of further attacks ceased after July 8, 2022.

 History

 On May 6, 2022, a draft of the Supreme Court of the United States decision Dobbs v.
 Jackson Women's Health Organization was leaked to the public.
 The draft indicated that the Court intended to overturn two previous decisions, Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992), which had conferred constitutional protections upon abortion rights.
 Jane's Revenge formed in response to the leak, posting its "First Communiqué" on May 8, 2022.
 (The name "Jane's Revenge" may refer to the pseudonymous "Jane Roe" of Roe v.
 Wade or to the Jane Collective, an underground organization founded by Heather Booth in 1969 that helped women obtain abortions prior to Roe v.
 Wade.)
 Posted after the firebombing of a crisis pregnancy center in Madison, Wisconsin, the "First Communiqué" read, in part, as follows:

 This was only a warning.
 We demand the disbanding of all anti-choice establishments, fake clinics, and violent anti-choice groups within the next thirty days.
 This is not a mere "difference of opinion" as some have framed it.
-We are literally fighting for our lives...
+We are literally fighting for our lives ...
 As you continue to bomb clinics and assassinate doctors with impunity, so too shall we adopt increasingly extreme tactics to maintain freedom over our own bodies.
 We are forced to adopt the minimum military requirement for a political struggle.

 The main public mouthpiece of Jane's Revenge is an anonymous blog that lists actions taken that have been signed "Jane's Revenge", and sometimes claims credit for said actions.
-The firebombing in Madison, Wisconsin was the first incident for which Jane's Revenge claimed credit.
+The firebombing in Madison, Wisconsin, was the first incident for which Jane's Revenge claimed credit.